Monday, June 27, 2011

 What's different about this hummus?
 It's not hard to notice that it is green.

-Don't let the healthy, rich in chlorophyll color, deter you from eating it.
-It doesn't taste green.
-It tastes light and delicious.
+Don't let the healthy, rich in chlorophyll color deter you from eating it.

 Hummus is a great snack because it is high in protein and when its made using tahini ( sesame seed paste) it is also rich in calcium.This hummus is made with parsley, fresh garlic, green scallions, and red onion.
 In addition, the garlic and red onion provide antioxidants which help build the immune system.
 Despite all the onions, it still has a mild flavor.